nolanlab/PLAYRDesign/README.md

-BLASTN_DB=/opt/BLAST/                 (The directory containing your BLAST database files) PRIMER3_EXEC=/usr/bin/primer3_core    (The full path to the primer3_core executable) PRIMER3_CONFIG=/opt/primer3_config/   (The primer3_config directory that is found in the primer3 distribution, see above) PLAYRDESIGN_DATA=/opt/PLAYRDesign_data   (The directory containing the EST and exon data, see above)
+BLASTN_DB=/opt/BLAST/                 (The directory containing your BLAST database files) PRIMER3_EXEC=/usr/bin/primer3_core    (The full path to the primer3_core executable) PRIMER3_CONFIG=/opt/primer3_config/   (The primer3_config directory that is found in the primer3 distribution, see above) PLAYRDESIGN_DATA=/opt/PLAYRDesign_data   (The directory containing the EST and exon data, if you are using them, see above)
 ```

 ### Starting the analysis